For high school students grades nine through 12

 Students submit an essay of 500 words or less titled: “The Bill of Rights and My Responsibilities,” describing what this means to them as a United States citizen.
 Applications can be accepted at any time with or without the essay, but the essay must be received two weeks before (Jan.
 14, 2022, or March 11, 2022, depending on the registration selected) to the program start date.
 After registration, you will receive follow-on emails instructing you how to submit your résumé.

 The Military Order of the World Wars annually selects winners of the national Youth Leadership Conference essay competition from among the top Youth Leadership Conference graduates and presents the Phoenician Award and cash prizes to the national winner, first runner-up and second runner-up.

 Activities may include climbing wall training and leadership reaction; lessons will cover the U.S. Constitution and the Bill of Rights, free enterprise and personal finance.

-- High School Students in the grades of 9th thru 12th
+- High school students in the grades of nine through 12

 - The Bill of Rights and My Responsibilities essay